 How to Avoid Acid Reflux?

-Other than avoiding the acid reflux causing foods, change your lifestyle to manage your acid reflux or GERD;
+Other than avoiding acid reflux-causing foods, change your lifestyle to manage your acid reflux or GERD;

-- Instead of three large meals per day, eat small meals more frequently.
+- Eat Small Meals: Instead of three large meals per day, eat small meals more frequently.

-- Avoid strenuous exercise for a few hours after eating.
+- Avoid a Sedentary Lifestyle: Avoid strenuous exercise for a few hours after eating.

-- Maintaining a healthy weight and losing weight as directed.
+- Weight Management: Maintaining a healthy weight and losing weight as directed.

-- Smoking should be avoided because nicotine relaxes the lower esophageal sphincter.
+- Quit Smoking: Smoking should be avoided because nicotine relaxes the lower esophageal sphincter.

-- Finish your meal 2 to 3 hours before going to bed.
+- Avoid Late-Night Meals: Finish your meal 2 to 3 hours before going to bed.

-- Your head should be 6 to 8 inches higher than your feet while sleeping.
+- Maintain Sleeping Posture: Your head should be 6 to 8 inches higher than your feet while sleeping.